CS340-19/image_translator/proposal.md

 ### 3: Proposed Solution & Technology
 <p> For this program, we are going to use python.We will rely on Google cloud platform and use their API.
-For now, we have choose to use Google vision API to detect the text from image, and the google translation API to translate the text.
+GCP a cloud computing service that provide by google, it provides numerous of API.
+For now, we have choose to use Google vision, it is an API that can analyze image and extract the text from image.
+Another API we will use is the cloud translation.
+This API can translate the text that we extract from image to other language.
 We have not determined way to build GUI, we will decide it later. </p>

 ### 4: Team
 <p>Nobody on the team has developed anything like this before, but Wiliiams have two years experience of using Python.
 Other teammates have learned C++ and C, but are intereseted in learning Python.None of us have used the Google APIs before.
 We hope to use this as a learning experience to better our development skills. </p>